Articles on: Settings

 When one payment account is disabled on your store, new visitors on the checkout page will find other conditionally rotated payment methods.
 In case the payment account is disabled right when a visitor is checking out, they will see a warning as follows to refresh their page and be directed to another available account.

-To delete the disabled account from your account list, please go to your ShopBase admin site > Settings > Payment providers > Click on account you want to remove > Deactivate.
+To delete the disabled account from your account list, please go to your ShopBase admin site > Settings > Payment providers > Click on the Settings icon next to the account you want to remove > Delete.

 Overview of Payment